Parent page: Getting Familiar with the Altium Design Environment

 Project Group 1.DsnWrk), or one you have created or opened.

-- Show in Web Browser – opens the Projects page of the Workspace's browser interface in your default browser.
+Show in Web Browser – opens the Projects page of the Workspace's browser interface in your default Web Browser.

-- Documentation – additional documents that have been added to the project, of a type that is known by Altium Designer (e.g., text, PDF, etc.).
+Documentation – additional documents that have been added to the project, of a type that is known by Altium NEXUS (e.g., text, PDF, etc.).

-- Other Documents – additional documents that have been added to the project, of a type that is not known by Altium Designer.
-These can be opened by Altium Designer if the owner application is known by Windows (eg, Word documents, Excel spreadsheets, etc).
+Other Documents – additional documents that have been added to the project, of a type that is not known by Altium NEXUS.
+These can be opened by Altium NEXUS if the owner application is known by Windows (eg, Word documents, Excel spreadsheets, etc).

 Notes on working in the documents tree: